 Grapevine, TX, March 15, 2021 — BILT Incorporated announced today it is the winner of a second phase 1 Small Business Innovation Research (SBIR) 20.3 contract through the Air Force Ventures/AFWERX innovation program.
 The creators of the BILT app will showcase the award-winning commercial solution to US Air Force commands seeking to improve training and enhance the safety of their platforms and equipment.
-BILT’s 3D instructions will enable an increasingly young and tech-savvy generation of airmen and boost overall military readiness.
+BILT’s 3D digital work instructions will enable an increasingly young and tech-savvy generation of airmen and boost overall military readiness.

 “We look forward to showcasing BILT and getting our SaaS solution into the hands of the next generation of airmen around the world,” says BILT President & COO Ahmed Qureshi.
 “BILT’s 3D interactive instructions are accessible where learners are most comfortable and competent: on a mobile device.
 BILT is a far superior user experience than any paper manual, training video, or diagram.”